peerkar/liferay-gsearch/README.md

 # Quick Installation Guide

-Find out the right module versions for your portal version in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).
+Find out the compatible module versions for your portal version in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

 Download and deploy following jars from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

-* com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar (optional)
 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar
 * fi.soveltia.liferay.gsearch.core-impl-VERSION.jar
 * fi.soveltia.liferay.gsearch.query-VERSION.jar
 * fi.soveltia.liferay.gsearch.web-VERSION.jar

-Check that all the modules were deployed correctly.
+Check that all the modules are deployed correctly.

 Download the default core configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchCore.config** for your core version from [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/core-config) file and put it into osgi/configs.

-Do full reindex.

-Done.
+You need to have an Asset Publisher to show the search result.
+By default there it has to be on a page with friendlyURL '/viewasset'.
+You can change that later in the configuration.

+If you want to take advantage of query suggestions and fully configurable query building and relevancy you need to install additionally the custom Elasticsearch adapter.

+For that, download and deploy following jar from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

+* com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar

+Check that module installs correctly, do full reindex and installation is done.

+Place the GSearch portlet on some page and test.

-For full installation guide (including add-ons) see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).
+For full installation guide, including add-ons, see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).

 # Important Note About Permissions